 Zhaikmunai's programme for burning and utilising associated gas and gas condensate at the Chinarevskoye Field to the Competent Authority was initially approved in December 2007.
 Zhaikmunai was granted five gas flaring permits.
 Of these permits, only two remain in place.
-These gas flaring permits have been extended until 30 June 2011.
+These gas flaring permits have been extended until 27 and 28 December 2012, respectively.